fkivela/HVCtl/doc/sphinx/index.rst

 It is written in Python and intended for Linux operating systems.

 .. note::
-   HVCtl is under development and not ready yet.
+   While HVCtl is currently completely functional and has been proven to work with the HV generator, it hasn't been tested properly yet.

 Documentation
 -------------